davefowler/prosemirror-suggestion-mode-examples/README.md

 - Accept/reject individual suggestions
 - Does not conflict with formatting or undo/redo
 - Clean, minimal UI
-- text search/replace helpers for AI generated suggestions
+- Text search/replace helpers for AI generated suggestions

 ## Installation